yayorbitgum/Learning/ISS_Tracker/README.md

 - Input current location to check distance from wherever, not just OKC.
 - Interface, visual map representation.

-Databases that I use for checking coordinates vs known locations (after converting to hdf5 format):
+# Installation instructions (for now):
+- Install the modules listed in requirements.txt.
+- Download two database csv text files (around 655mb zipped, ~3gb unzipped) and unzip them into the GeoLocationInfo folder, as shown in here on github.
   - US locations (National File): https://www.usgs.gov/core-science-systems/ngp/board-on-geographic-names/download-gnis-data
   - Global locations (separated by feature class): https://geonames.nga.mil/gns/html/namefiles.html

-Note that you won't be able to run this program, unless you download those databases, unzip them into GeoLocationInfo folder, then use the hdf5_converter script to convert them into hdf5 files.
-Maybe eventually I can just host these databases online somewhere and make requests instead.
+- Use the hdf5_converter.py script I made to convert the unzipped text files to hdf5 format for fast reading.
+  - You may need to make sure a folder named "hdf5" is inside the GeoLocationInfo folder, but it might create it for you.
+- Run ISS_Location_Tracker.py!